ClutchReplacementCost

 Years where the job differs

 Pre-2006.
-Cable-operated clutch on older generations; cable replacement is sometimes recommended at the same time, $30 to $80 in parts.
+Cable-operated clutch on base older generations; cable replacement is sometimes recommended at the same time, $30 to $80 in parts.
+Hydraulic actuation became standard from 2006 (8th gen) onward.

 What mechanics actually say